JUXTAPID- lomitapide mesylate capsule

 5.5 Gastrointestinal Adverse Reactions

-Gastrointestinal adverse reactions of severe intensity were reported by 6 (21%) of 29 patients in the HoFH clinical trial, with the most common being diarrhea (4 patients, 14%); vomiting (3 patients, 10%); and abdominal pain, distension, and/or discomfort (2 patients, 7%).
-Gastrointestinal reactions contributed to the reasons for early discontinuation from the trial for 4 (14%) patients.
+Gastrointestinal adverse reactions of severe intensity were reported by 6 (21%) of 29 patients in the adult clinical trial, with the most common being diarrhea (4 patients, 14%); vomiting (3 patients, 10%); and abdominal pain, distension, and/or discomfort (2 patients, 7%).
+Gastrointestinal reactions contributed to the reasons for early discontinuation from this trial for 4 (14%) patients.

-There have been postmarketing reports of severe diarrhea with the use of JUXTAPID, including patients being hospitalized because of diarrhea-related complications such as volume depletion.
+There have been post-marketing reports of severe diarrhea in adults treated with JUXTAPID, including patients being hospitalized because of diarrhea-related complications such as volume depletion.
 Monitor patients who are more susceptible to complications from diarrhea, such as older patients and patients taking drugs that can lead to volume depletion or hypotension.
-Instruct patients to stop JUXTAPID and contact their healthcare provider if severe diarrhea occurs or if they experience symptoms of volume depletion such as lightheadedness, decreased urine output, or tiredness.
+Instruct patients to stop JUXTAPID and contact their healthcare provider if severe diarrhea occurs or if they experience symptoms of volume depletion, such as lightheadedness, decreased urine output, or tiredness.
 In such cases, consider reducing the dose or suspending use of JUXTAPID.

 Absorption of concomitant oral medications may be affected in patients who develop diarrhea or vomiting.